 Agreement with Mr. Moch.
 We entered into an employment agreement with Mr. Moch in October 2009 setting forth the terms of his employment, that was subsequently amended in April 2010 in connection with Mr. Moch's assuming the office of President and Chief Executive Officer and in December 2012 to make certain clarifications for purposes of Section 409A of the Code.
 Pursuant to the agreement, Mr. Moch is entitled to an initial annual base salary of \$395,000, subject to increase by the board of directors, and is eligible to receive an annual cash performance bonus based on a target amount that would be between the 50th and 75th percentile for total cash compensation for chief executive officers of similarly situated companies.
 The performance bonus is subject to the Company's good faith assessment of Mr. Moch's achievement of individual goals and the achievement of the Company's goals.
 Pursuant to the agreement, Mr. Moch was granted several options to purchase shares of our common stock, including a 2010 option award covering 83,009 shares of stock that vested upon achievement of certain corporate performance goals that never occurred and was cancelled in June 2012 in connection with Mr. Moch's 2012 stock option grant described above under "- Equity-Based Incentive Awards."
-The corporate performance goals that never occurred and resulted in the cancellation of the 2010 option award related to the execution of a qualified definitive agreement for a collaboration transaction that resulted in gross cash proceeds of at least \$30,000,000 and our award of a grant from BARDA for the procurement of smallpox antiviral drug that resulted in gross cash proceeds of at least \$100,000,000.
-Mr. Moch was eligible for a one-time cash bonus of \$250,000 under his employment agreement in the event we executed a qualified definitive agreement for a collaboration transaction on or before September 30, 2010 that was never awarded.
+The corporate performance goals that never occurred and resulted in the cancellation of the 2010 option award related to the execution of a qualified definitive agreement for a collaboration transaction that resulted in gross cash proceeds of at least \$100,000,000.
+Mr. Moch was eligible for a one-time cash bonus of \$250,000 under his employment agreement in the event we executed a qualified definitive agreement for a collaboration transaction transaction on or before September 30, 2010 that was never awarded.
 Mr. Moch is additionally entitled to certain severance and change of control benefits pursuant to his agreement, the terms of which are described below under "- Termination-Based Compensation."
-Mr. Moch's agreement had an initial term of one year and is subject to automatic renewal of successive one-year periods unless either Mr. Moch or the Company give 30 days' notice of their intent not to renew.
+Mr. Moch or the Company give 30 days' notice of their intent not to renew.